JoeDalton24/amazon-textract-response-tocsv/README.md

 The writeTables function of amazon-textract-response-tocsv take one parameters the JSON returned by Amazon Textract.

-And the export the data in an file named tables_output.csv"
+And then exports data in an file named tables_output.csv"

 ```
 await writeTables(response)